FromPointer/study-tutor/proLang/cplusplus.md

 #####4.
 Deleted and Defaulted Functions
 __Function__ in the form:

     struct A {
         A()=default; //C++11
         virtual ~A()=default; //C++11
     };

 is called a defaulted function.
 The `=default`; part instructs the compiler to generate the default implementation for the function.
 Defaulted functions have two advantages: They are more efficient than manual implementations, and they rid the programmer from the chore of defining those functions manually.

 The opposite of a defaulted function is a deleted function:

     int func()=delete;

 __Deleted functions__ are useful for preventing `object copying`, among the rest.
 Recall that __C++__ automatically declares a copy constructor and an assignment operator for classes.
-To disable copying, declare these two special member functions =delete:
+To disable copying, declare these two special member functions `=delete`:

     struct NoCopy {
         NoCopy & operator =( const NoCopy & ) = delete;